 In terms of the independence of human resources processes within the Irish Coast Guard, the existing system has been enhanced over the past six months.
 As mentioned, a human resources company has been procured to provide reassurance about the procedures and offer the aforementioned independent mediation, where requested.
 This ensures a sufficient level of independence within the existing system proportionate to the level of grievances.
 The Coast Guard management accepts that the new code will take time to bed down and, to this end, training is being organised at all levels throughout the organisation, including for volunteers.
 The Coast Guard is also committed to reviewing its code on a regular basis.
 In looking to further improve the system, the Coast Guard has recently created an additional external review process for volunteer grievance investigations, disciplinary and appeal processes.
-This policy has been developed in the interests of ensuring that the principles of natural justice are upheld for volunteers involved in grievance investigations, disciplinary and-or appeal processes.
+This policy has been developed in the interests of ensuring that the principles of natural justice are upheld for volunteers involved in grievance investigations, disciplinary or appeal processes, or both.
 Under this new policy, the intention is to allow for a further external review of a case, whether grievance, disciplinary or appeal, to be conducted by a competent third party, most likely a HR company.
 Its focus will be to determine whether procedures were followed correctly.
 Such a review would be triggered where all other internal review options have been pursued.
 A volunteer who requests such a review would, naturally, be informed of the outcome of the review and relevant findings.
 Effectively, this new process will, hopefully, ensure a final independent arbitration relating to grievance and other processes or seen under the code.

 The Coast Guard remains a vital component in our search and rescue service.
 I reassure Senator Conway that its interests are at the core of the significant transformation that is taking place in the search and rescue system.